junwatu/clothes-recommendation/blog/README.md

     ![setup key](images/create-dev-key.png)

-    Use the key in the `.env` file.
-This file will be ignored from the repository.
+    Use the key for the value of `OPENAI_API_KEY` in the `.env` file.
+This file sould be ignored from the repository.

 ### Docker